 - 1 chopped white onion

 - 4 drops of liquid stevia, or 2 tbsp coconut sugar

 - ⅓ cup of chicken broth

-- In your measuring cup mix apple cider vinegar, chicken broth and coconut flour.
-Pour mix in the crockpot.
-Cover crockpot and cook on HIGH for about 15 minutes (sauce should become bubbly and thicken up a notch).
+- In a bowl, whisk apple cider vinegar, chicken broth and coconut flour.
+Pour over chicken and cook on HIGH for 15 minutes.
+Sauce should become bubbly and thicken up a bit.
+Serve right away.

 - Cutting board

 - Measuring cup